maureenpage/maureen-page.github.io/Bio.md

 In my non-professional capacity, I enjoy playing music, ultimate frisbee, video games, [hanging out with my dog](#dog), and being around people who are equally cynical and sarcastic.

 Please get in touch with me if you want to talk bees, genetics, fire, or if you notice any site errors.
+I am fairly active on twitter if that's your thing: [@_JohnMola](https://twitter.com/_JohnMola).

 <a id="anchor"></a> <a id="dog"></a>
 ![](../img/small_beetag.png)            ![](../img/DSCN1695.png)